DSA Roadmap: Learn Data Structures and Algorithms [2025]

 Step 1.
 Start by Picking Any Programming Language of Your Choice

-Mastering a programming language you’re comfortable with is crucial for excelling in Data Structures and Algorithms (DSA) interviews.
-DSA is like the backbone of computer science, and doing well in it means you need to really understand your programming language.
+Mastering a programming language you’re comfortable with is essential for excelling in Data Structures and Algorithms (DSA) interviews.
+Since DSA is the backbone of computer science, a deep understanding of your chosen programming language is crucial for success.

 Step 2.
 Learn Time and Space Complexity Analysis